PRACTICE AREAS

 FLORIDA STATUTE ON FORECLOSURES

-A complaint that seeks to foreclose a mortgage or other lien on residential real property, including individual units of condominiums and cooperatives, designed principally for occupation by from one to four families which secures a promissory note must:
+CHAPTER 702A complaint that seeks to foreclose a mortgage or other lien on residential real property, including individual units of condominiums and cooperatives, designed principally for occupation by from one to four families which secures a promissory note must:(a) Contain affirmative allegations expressly made by the plaintiff at the time the proceeding is commenced that the plaintiff is the holder of the original note secured by the mortgage; or(b) Allege with specificity the factual basis by which the plaintiff is a person entitled to enforce the note under s.
+673.3011.

 The information on this page does not act as legal advice.
 Legal advice should be sought.